hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 This project is developed by a multidisciplinary team of robotics researchers and engineers.

 - **Hang Xingchen (Project Lead)** – Specializes in robotic arm control, inverse kinematics, YOLO integration, and LLM-based system design.
 Former research assistant with experience in government presentations and international collaboration.
 Recipient of JST recommendation.
-  *Master’s degree, Kobe University.*
+  *Master’s student, Kobe University.*

 - **Li Tianyang** – Responsible for 3D modeling (CAD/SolidWorks), robot mechanical design, and prototyping.
-  *Master’s degree, Kobe University.*
+  *Master’s student, Kobe University.*

 - **Sun Yusan** – Focuses on system integration, socket communication, and backend development.
-  *Master’s degree, Kobe University.*
+  *Master’s student, Kobe University.*

 - **Sun Yan** – Researcher in human behavior and robotic interaction, contributing to the behavioral logic behind the system.
-  *Ph.D. candidate, Kobe University.*
+  *Ph.D. student, Kobe University.*

 - **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.
   *Background in design and software engineering.*